Michigan Physical Impairment Disability Attorney

 - Impairments that affect multiple body systems — including non-mosaic Down syndrome

-- Neurological — including epilepsy (convulsive and non-convulsive), brain tumors, Parkinsonian syndrome, cerebral palsy, multiple sclerosis, anterior poliomyelitis and muscular dystrophy
+- Neurological — including epilepsy (convulsive and non-convulsive), brain tumors, Parkinsonian syndrome, cerebral palsy, multiple sclerosis, anterior poliomyelitis, and muscular dystrophy

-- Malignant neoplastic diseases — including soft-tissue tumors of the head and neck, soft-tissue sarcoma, lymphoma, leukemia and multiple myeloma
+- Malignant neoplastic diseases — including soft-tissue tumors of the head and neck, soft-tissue sarcoma, lymphoma, leukemia, and multiple myeloma

-- Immune system disorders — including systemic lupus erythematosus, systemic vasculitis, systemic sclerosis, polymyositis and dermatomyositis, immune deficiency disorders, human immunodeficiency (HIV) infection and inflammatory arthritis
+- Immune system disorders — including systemic lupus erythematosus, systemic vasculitis, systemic sclerosis, polymyositis and dermatomyositis, immune deficiency disorders, human immunodeficiency (HIV) infection, and inflammatory arthritis

 Even if one impairment alone does not qualify you, a combination of several smaller impairments might make you eligible.
-Contact the Adler Firm, PLLC, for a free consultation with a Michigan SSDI attorney to see if you could qualify for benefits.
+Contact Adler Firm, PLLC, for a free consultation with a Michigan SSDI attorney to see if you could qualify for benefits.

-Talk to Adler Firm, PLLC, for Help Obtaining Social Security Disability Benefits
+Talk to Adler Firm, PLLC for Help

 We have extensive experience helping individuals with physical impairments obtain benefits.
 We have offices in Detroit and Traverse City.
-To speak with a SSDI benefits lawyer from the firm, call or contact us online.
+To speak with an SSDI benefits lawyer from the firm, call or contact us online.